-A five day holiday music program with a range of classes for children with little or no musical experience through to those with advanced instrumental skills.
-Each of the sessions provides a progressively developing program during the course of the week.
-Participants should elect to be involved in one full, or one half, or two half session.
+A five day holiday music program with a range of classes for school aged children with little or no musical experience through to those with advanced instrumental skills.
+Benefit from working with highly regarded tutors in a fun week of music making designed to develop skills, stimulate creativity, encourage teamwork and promote self-confidence.

 * Two half sessions are costed as ONE full session at $150.

 Tutor: Damian Royal

 Children will learn about music in a fun way and feel the excitement of performing as part of a group.
 Participants are involved in a wide range of music activities which involve percussion instruments, singing, speech rhymes, and listening to music.
 Build self-confidence and make new friends!
 Children aged 5 to 8

 An ideal first ensemble opportunity for string students to learn and play together, build confidence and further develop technique and music skills.
 Experience new music from different genres in a fun and relaxed way.
 Players up to AMEB grade 2 (or equivalent)

 Tutor: Tahlia Boydle

 A fun and energetic class that gets students moving and counting beats to the rhythm of music.
 The children learn dance moves and different movement combinations to songs, as well as learn how to have fun whilst performing to an audience.
 Students will explore musical concepts and develop sensitivity to music through dance, whilst participating in dance activities to build teamwork and communication skills.
 Children aged 5 and above.

 Tutors: Amber Curtis, Sebastian Farchione and Jim Gardiner.